 Important: This tool registers all steps to Post Operation stage of execution.
-If an alternate stage is desire it will need to be modified with the Microsoft Plugin Registration tool linked above and pictured below.
+If an alternate stage is desired the registration will need to be modified with the Microsoft Plugin Registration tool linked and pictured below.
+Other custom configuration scenarios may include changing the Execution Mode to 'Asynchronous' or adjusting the Execution Order.